-With accessories and essentials neatly arranged and out of sight, the space will soon feel orderly and open – a dining room that's crammed full of 'stuff' takes up space, making it feel disorderly, busy and small.
+With accessories and essentials neatly arranged and out of sight, the space will soon feel orderly and open – a tiny dining room that's crammed full of 'stuff' takes up space, making it feel disorderly, busy and small.
 Try and keep the floor as clear as possible, too, as it’s one of the easiest ways to maintain a sense of spaciousness, so remove any oversized rugs.
 A tidy room makes for a great blank canvas for modern dining room ideas too.

 If you want a kitchen table but don’t have space for a large traditional style, why not choose a small, round, bistro one?
 It will be a perfect place to sit and have your morning coffee and croissant, as well as adding a little Parisian chic to a previously unused corner of your kitchen.

-Turn a kitchen island into a dining space by adding bar-height chairs.
+Turn a kitchen island into a small but perfectly formed dining space by adding bar-height chairs.
 Choosing kitchen island seating ideas that are chairs rather than stools helps to create a more comfortable environment in which to dine, encouraging people to sit for a while, rather than just perch for a few minutes.
-This is a great option if you love to socialise while cooking!
+This is a great option if you love to socialize while cooking.

-A traditional farmhouse kitchen table doesn’t have to be placed in the centre of the room.
+A traditional farmhouse kitchen table doesn’t have to be placed in the center of the room.
 If you don’t have masses of space, it can still look great when situated against the wall or in a corner.
 Keep chairs out of the way, and place flowers, herbs, or a country-style basket on the table to create an attractive display.
 This helps to make the table positioning established and deliberate.

-Make the most of every nook, and the architectural features of your home, by utilising a window seat as dining seating.
+Make the most of every nook, and the architectural features of your home, by utilising a window seat as small dining seating.
 The built-in bench on one side of the table will save space, as they are flush with the wall.
-To avoid the set-up looking too unbalanced, choose non-bulky folding chairs for the side opposite the window.
+To avoid the set-up looking too unbalanced, choose a bench or slimline chairs for the side opposite the window.

 Small dining rooms can suffer from a lack of focus.
 Of course, when the table is laid, and the candles are lit, the table itself is the center of attention – but the rest of the time, the room will benefit from having a design feature that draws the eye.